 One thing Rome is NOT known for is being a budget travel destination.
 It’s no surprise that visiting the Italian capital can do some serious damage to your bank account.
 The temptation for world class gelato and coffee can be hard to resist, we know.
 If you’re worried about blowing half your travel budget on a romantic weekend in Rome then don’t stress.
 We’ve got you sorted with a delectable list of cheap and free things to do in Rome.

-All of these activities are under 10 Euro, and half of them are free!
+All of these activities are under 10 euros, and half of them are free!
 All of these free things in Rome are activities we ourselves partook in.
 So no worries.
 Whether you’re a history buff, art fanatic or nature lover, Rome is full of special places and hidden gems just waiting to be discovered by those with tight budgets.

 Take Advantage of Free Admission Days Every Month

 If you’re a serious budget traveler and you time your visit to Rome well you can take advantage of the free admission days that occur every month.

 If the Vatican is on your Rome bucket list but it’s too pricey – don’t worry!
 You have another option.
 Instead of being free on the first Sunday, the Vatican is free on the LAST Sunday of every month.
 However, the crowds at the Vatican are crazy enough on any normal day of the week.
-Just imagine that chaos that ensues when thousands of people are adamant to save themselves the cost of a ticket.
+Just imagine the chaos that ensues when thousands of people are adamant to save themselves the cost of a ticket.
 But. if you’re prepared to spend a few hours queuing in St Peter’s Square, then go ahead.
 Take advantage of this free admission day!

 If you’re lucky enough to be a European citizen under the age of 25 then most institutions in Rome offer discounted entry.
 This often shaves off up to half the price of your ticket, which is definitely something to be aware of.